JasperFe/UGent_Tele2021/docs/P3/P3-colour-composites.md

  - Vegetation Analysis: **11 8 4**

 !!! question " "
-    Only the band combinations with a * can now be displayed.
+    With the current Sentinel-2 Level 1C-product open, only the band combinations with a * can now be displayed.
 Why is that?

 !!! note "Excercise: open band composites"
     - Open the image as a natural colour composite